greenplum-db/gpdb/gpdb-doc/markdown/security-guide/topics/Encryption.html.md

 -   Connections between clients and the master database can be encrypted with SSL.
 This is enabled with the `ssl` server configuration parameter, which is `off` by default.
 Setting the `ssl` parameter to `on` allows client communications with the master to be encrypted.
 The master database must be set up for SSL.
 See [OpenSSL Configuration](Authenticate.html#openssl_config) for more about encrypting client connections with SSL.
 -   Greenplum Database allows SSL encryption of data in transit between the Greenplum parallel file distribution server, `gpfdist`, and segment hosts.
 See [Encrypting gpfdist Connections](#gpfdist_connections) for more information.
--   The `pgcrypto` module of encryption/decryption functions protect data at rest in the database.
+-   The `pgcrypto` module of encryption/decryption functions protects data at rest in the database.
 Encryption at the column level protects sensitive information, such as social security numbers or credit card numbers.
 See [Encrypting Data at Rest with pgcrypto](#pgcrypto) for more information.

 **Parent topic:**[Greenplum Database Security Configuration Guide](../topics/preface.html)